Skip to main content

 Who make up the Royal Voluntary Service workforce?

-Headcount has reduced over the period; however, the proportion of female and male colleagues is unchanged.
+Headcount has reduced over the period; however, the proportion of female and male colleagues has increased by female employees by 2% (previously 76%).

 The mean GPG is the difference between the average amount earned by female employees and the average amount earned by male employees per hour.
-The mean GPG has also decreased from 18.46% in 2022 to 16.64% in 2023.
-This suggests that, on average, the Charity pays women 16.64% less than men, even though the Charity employs significantly more women.
+The mean GPG has increased from 16.64% in 2023 to 17.74% in 2024.
+This suggests that, on average, the Charity pays women 17.74% less than men, even though the Charity employs significantly more women.
 The gap is largely attributable to a greater proportion of women in lower paid roles, compared with the proportion of men in higher paid roles, particularly at the upper quartile.
 There are also more women working in part-time roles.

-Gender Pay Gap movement since the 2023 gender pay gap report
+Gender pay gap movement since the 2024 gender pay gap report

-The positive reduction in both the mean and median gender pay gaps since April 2022 is largely attributable to a recent Pay and Grading Review completed in 2022 and implemented in 2023.
-Key elements of the Review have had a positive impact:
+The negative reduction in both the mean and median gender pay gaps since April 2023 is believed to be largely attributable to the Pay and Grading in 2023.
+The following elements of the Pay and Grading Review have had a positive impact on the Royal Voluntary Service Gender Pay Gap:

-• Pushing the pay of the Charity’s lowest paid colleagues above the National Minimum Wage, and taking further steps towards paying the Real Living Wage which is the charity’s clear goal.
+• Pushing the pay of the Charity’s lowest paid colleagues above the National Minimum Wage, and taking further steps towards paying the Real Living Wage and phasing full achievement of this over the first few years of implementing the review.

-• The combined impact of these changes has disproportionately benefited female employees, thus pushing up the mean and median pay of female colleagues.
+Overall the combined impact of these changes has disproportionately benefitted female employees, thus

 Pay quartiles